-(a) Projects that the Corps authorized under the Nationwide Permits or under the previous NH PGPs prior to issuance of this PGP shall remain authorized as specified in each authorization.
+(a) Projects that the Corps authorized under the previous NH PGP prior to issuance of this PGP shall remain authorized as specified in each authorization.

 (b) Activities authorized pursuant to 33 CFR 330.3 (activities occurring before certain dates) are not affected by this PGP.